QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     q_slopes_x = slopes(q, x_array)
     @show q_slopes_x[1];

-In the final example, we see that it is able to use specialized implementations over both the ``f`` and the ``x`` arguments
+In the final example, we see that it is able to use specialized implementations over both the ``f`` and the ``x`` arguments.

-This is the "multiple" in multiple dispatch
+This is the "multiple" in multiple dispatch.

 Exercises
 =============